Building a Fact-Grounded Investment Banking Pitchbook System with Google Antigravity

 The most important architectural decision was restraint.
 Enterprise AI maturity is not about where to use AI.
 It is about knowing where not to.

+This was not just a technical decision.
+It was a reframing of how financial intelligence is constructed.
 Instead of relying on models to infer correctness, the system encoded correctness upfront.
 Instead of defaulting to AI, it applied it selectively, where it added real value.

 Conclusion: Scaling Financial Intelligence with Agentic Design